 It's not just our thoughts and our toys that evolve, either.
 Entertainment and art is another area in which evolution occurs rapidly.
 Perhaps some IRS expats move to a new country and bring with them their old musical traditions.
 They then are exposed to new musical traditions and combine them with their old ones, creating a synthesis of music that can then be recorded and shared worldwide, prompting others to add their own ideas to the mix, and a while new musical genre can be born.

-So if you've grown tired of watching the one legged frogs outside your detached homes in Mississauga to either fall victim or triumph during the slow process of physical evolution, turn your sights to other aspects of history and culture and you're sure to find a changing, building timeline wherever you look.
+So if you've grown tired of watching the one legged frogs outside your homes in Maple Ontario to either fall victim or triumph during the slow process of physical evolution, turn your sights to other aspects of history and culture and you're sure to find a changing, building timeline wherever you look.
 To hear about more places you can see evolution in action and learn more about the history of the discovery and its implications for the future, you can start reading our articles on evolutionary landscapes.
 Choose one through the navigation bar at the top of the screen.